apache/skywalking-python/docs/en/setup/EnvVars.md

 # Supported Environment Variables

+Below is the full list of supported environment variables you can set to customize the agent behavior, please read the descriptions for what they can achieve.

 Environment Variable | Description | Default
 | :--- | :--- | :--- |
 | `SW_AGENT_NAME` | The name of the Python service | `Python Service Name` |